rakhi2104/web3-super-dapp/README.md

 ## Running the App

 - This app has been bootstrapped from the Create React App script.
-- To install necessary dependencies, run `npm install` in the root directory.
+- To install necessary dependencies, run `npm install` in the root directory of the project.
 - Optional:
   - To get gas price and time estimate, the ETHGastation API requires us to provide an API Key which can be obtained for free from [data.defipulse.com](https://data.defipulse.com).
 For further information visit [docs.ethgasstation.info](https://docs.ethgasstation.info/).
   - Once you obtain the API, create a `.env` file similar to `.env.example` and replace `xxxxxxxxxxxx` with your API Key.